AbsPyramid: Benchmarking the Abstraction Ability of Language Models with a Unified Entailment Graph: Abstraction Detection Experiment

 \subsection{Transferring to Other Sources}

 This section investigates whether the abstraction knowledge from our benchmark can be transferred to other tasks that require the abstraction knowledge~\cite{berant2011global,he2022acquiring}.

 \paragraph{Verb Entailment Graph:} In this task, we evaluate models on the primarily used Levy/Holt dataset~\cite{levy2016annotating, holt2018probabilistic}, whose statistics are shown in \cref{tab:stat_compare}.
 We directly experiment with the LLMs fine-tuned on our data (under the multi-relation setting in \cref{sec:mutli_relation_learning}) to test the zero-shot transferring ability.
 Following previous works~\cite{hosseini2021open}, we also compute the metric ``average precision score'' when precision is higher than 50\%.
 As shown in \cref{tab:zero_shot_levy}, LLMs fine-tuned on our dataset surpass previous works a lot, including Aug MC~\cite{hosseini2018learning}, CNCE MC~\cite{hosseini2019duality}, and EGT2~\cite{chen2022entailment}.
 For example, Mistral (7B) achieves the best APS of 53.25, higher than the strongest baseline, EGT2, by over 20 points.
+For a complete comparison, we also test instruction-tuned LLMs as another baseline in \cref{app:result_transferring}.

 We further test whether knowledge can be transferred in the fine-tuning setup.
 We continually fine-tune with LoRA LLMs that are first trained on our dataset.
 They are compared with LLMs fine-tuned from pre-trained configurations.
 Since the Levy/Holt dataset does not own a training set, we treat the validation set as the training set and do not tune hyperparameters.
 From \cref{fig:finetune_levy_holt}, the results show that training on our benchmark significantly boosts the performance of LLMs on all metrics.
 Particularly, the average precision score of Llama2 (7B) rises from 61.0 to 75.8 if we first fine-tune it on our benchmark.
 These experiments demonstrate that our benchmark is comprehensive to boost performance in both zero-shot and fine-tuning setups.